Shopify/polaris/src/components/Stack/README.md

 ### Default behavior

 Use to quickly lay out a horizontal row of components and maintain their relative sizes.
-On small screens, children wrap down to additional rows as needed.
+On small screens, children rows wrap down to additional rows as needed.

 ```jsx
 <Stack>